jsam/fuseline/README.md

 This will install `mkdocs-material`, `mkdocstrings[python]` and `pymdown-extensions`.
-The docs use `pymdownx.highlight` with the GitHub and GitHub Dark Pygments styles so Python snippets are rendered with proper syntax highlighting.
+The docs use `pymdownx.highlight` with the GitHub Pygments style so Python snippets are rendered with proper syntax highlighting in both light and dark mode.

 Then start the preview server: